PyScientist/PyScientist/README.md

 - 👋 Hey, Good to see you!
 - I’m Python backend developer | Datascientist | Geoscientist and Petrophysicist!
-- 👀 I’m interested in Data Analysis with Python and especially I'm keen on DataScience techniques to find dependencies between data.
-I'm also keen on web app and microservices development with such frameworks as Django REST, Flask, Fast API.
+- 👀 I'm an experienced Engineer and Data Scientist, skilled in data analysis to uncover correlations between the variables and make predictions with Scikit-learn and TensorFlow libraries.
+As a Python developer I am also interested in web application and microservices development with Django REST, Flask, and Fast API frameworks.
+I strive to combine my Engineering, DataScience and web app developmment expiriance in my projects and everyday work.
+- 🌱 I’m currently working on set of project:
+  1) DataScience project in field of sports to analysis and predict competition results the work going in private repository;
-- 🌱 I’m currently learning ways to create and customize Telegram bots with the use of Python pyTelegramBotAPI and Flask.
-One more my project is website based on the Django framework and available as a public repository (PyScientist's Lair).
-The web site provided services to help me with every day tasks, it also my landing page, and place where i testing new features with web development.
+  2) One more of my projects is a website based on the Django framework and available as a public repository (PyScientist's Lair).
+The website provided services which will help me with everyday tasks, it is also my landing page and the place where I'm testing new features with web development.
+  3) The third project is creation and customization of Telegram bot with the use of Python pyTelegramBotAPI and Flask.
 - 💞️ Please feel free to comment on my code and make your useful suggestions.
 I’m looking to collaborate on DataScience, ML projects and web development.
 - 📫 You may reach me by e-mail sergei-dmitriev@mail.ru and Telegram (https://t.me/PyScientistRUS).